George Wallace: 1968 third-party presidential run

 In 1968, Wallace pledged that "If some anarchist lies down in front of my automobile, it will be the last automobile he will ever lie down in front of" and asserted that the only four letter words that hippies did not know were "w-o-r-k" and "s-o-a-p."
 Responding to criticism of the former comment, Wallace later elaborated that he meant such a protester would be punished under the law, not run over.
 This type of rhetoric became famous.
 He accused Humphrey and Nixon of wanting to radically desegregate the South.
 Wallace said, "There's not a dime's worth of difference between the Republicans and Democrats", a campaign slogan that he had first perfected when Lurleen Wallace defeated James D. Martin.

 Major media outlets observed the support Wallace received from extremist groups such as White Citizens' Councils.
-It has been noted that members of such groups had permeated the Wallace campaign by 1968 and, while Wallace did not openly seek their support, nor did he refuse it.
+It has been noted that members of such groups had permeated the Wallace campaign by 1968 and, while Wallace did not openly seek their support, he also never refused it.
 Indeed, at least one case has been documented of the pro-Nazi and white supremacist Liberty Lobby distributing a pro-Wallace pamphlet entitled "Stand up for America" despite the campaign's denial of such a connection.
 Unlike Strom Thurmond in 1948, Wallace generally avoided race-related discussions.
 He mostly criticized hippies and "pointy-headed intellectuals".
 He denied he was racist, saying once, "I've never made a racist speech in my life."

-While Wallace carried five Southern states, won almost ten million popular votes and 46 electoral votes, Nixon received 301 electoral votes, more than required to win the election.
+While Wallace carried five Southern states, won almost ten million popular votes and 45 electoral votes, Nixon received 301 electoral votes, more than required to win the election.
 Wallace remains the last non-Democratic, non-Republican candidate to win any pledged electoral votes.
 Wallace also received the vote of one North Carolina elector who had been pledged to Nixon.

 Many found Wallace an entertaining campaigner.
 To "hippies" who called him a fascist, he replied, "I was killing fascists when you punks were in diapers."
 Another notable quip: "They're building a bridge over the Potomac for all the white liberals fleeing to Virginia."

 Wallace decried the United States Supreme Court's binding opinion in Alexander v.
 Holmes County Board of Education, which ordered immediate desegregation of Southern schools – he said the new Burger court was "no better than the Warren court" and called the justices "limousine hypocrites".